+10 Points

 (1) $100 e-gift card

 What if a skyscraper wasn’t just for offices or apartments but for jail cells?
-That’s the idea behind the new jailscraper New York City is planning to build in Chinatown, costing around $15 billion.
+That’s the idea behind a new "jailscraper" that one city is planning to build—costing around $15 billion.
 The goal is to replace older jails with a modern, taller building that can hold more people.
 But not everyone is thrilled.

 What’s a Jail vs. a Prison?